omidarmat/webDevNotes/react/react.md

 }
 ```

 3. This will make it so that the `value` of the input field is only in sync with the value of the `description` state variable.
 So we are no longer able to type anything into the field in the UI.
 In order to fix this, we would have to connect the `description` state variable to the UI.
-This is done by inserting a `onChange` prop on the input field.
+This is done by inserting an `onChange` prop on the input field.

 ```js
 function Form() {